Detailed information on prickly heat, including symptoms and treatment.

 Large, red areas of skin

-The symptoms of prickly heat can be like other health conditions.
-Make sure to see your healthcare provider for a diagnosis.
+These symptoms may be caused by other health conditions.
+Always see your healthcare provider for a diagnosis.

 How is prickly heat diagnosed?